cilogon/access-identity/about-access-idp.md

 Timeline
 --------
 * August 1 2022: The ACCESS IdP is pre-production, using pre-production APIs and pre-production user data.
-The IdP is registered with CILogon but registration with InCommon is still in progress.
+The IdP is registered with CILogon and Globus but registration with InCommon is still in progress.
 * August 23 2022: The ACCESS IdP will begin production operation.

 Overview